kayondomartin/rust/src/tools/miri/README.md

   must point to the `library` subdirectory of a `rust-lang/rust` repository checkout.
-Note that changing files in that directory does not automatically trigger a re-build of the standard library; you have to clear the Miri build cache manually (on Linux, `rm -rf ~/.cache/miri`;
+Note that changing files in that directory does not automatically trigger a re-build of the standard library; you have to clear the Miri build cache manually (on Linux, `rm -rf ~/.cache/miri`).
-  on Windows, `rmdir /S "%LOCALAPPDATA%\rust-lang\miri\cache"`;
-  and on macOS, `rm -rf ~/Library/Caches/org.rust-lang.miri`).
 * `MIRI_SYSROOT` (recognized by `cargo miri` and the Miri driver) indicates the sysroot to use.
-When using `cargo miri`, this skips the automatic setup -- only set this if you do not want to use the automatically created sysroot.
+When using `cargo miri`, only set this if you do not want to use the automatically created sysroot.
 For directly invoking the Miri driver, this variable (or a `--sysroot` flag) is mandatory.
-When invoking `cargo miri setup`, this indicates where the sysroot will be put.
 * `MIRI_TEST_TARGET` (recognized by the test suite and the `./miri` script) indicates which target architecture to test against.  `miri` and `cargo miri` accept the `--target` flag for the same purpose.